peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### Add
     public EFloat Add​(EFloat otherValue)
-Adds this object and another binary float and returns the result.
+Adds this object and another binary floating-point number and returns the result.

 **Parameters:**